the-turing-way/the-turing-way/book/website/reproducible-research/version-control/vcs-data.md

 collaborations on repositories with large data, and prevent data or projects with data from being shared on platforms like GitHub.

-### Tools for version controlling data
+## Tools for version controlling data

 Several tools are available to handle version controlling and sharing large files.
-Most of them integrate very well with Git and extend Gits functionality or the repository's capabilities to version control large files.
+Most of them integrate very well with Git and extend Git functionality or the repository's capabilities to version control large files.
 With these tools, large data can be added to a repository, version controlled, reverted to previous states, or updated and modified collaboratively, and even shared via GitHub as small-sized files.

-#### Git LFS
+### Git LFS

 One of these tools is [Git LFS](https://git-lfs.github.com/).
 It comes with a command-line extension to Git and allows you to treat files of any size alike, using standard Git commands.
-A major shortcoming, however, is that Git LFS is a _centralized_ solution.
+A major shortcoming, however, is that Git LFS is a _centralised_ solution.
 Large files are not distributed but stored on a remote server.
 This usually requires setting up your server or paying for a service - which can make it very inaccessible.

-#### git-annex
+### git-annex

 The [git-annex](https://git-annex.branchable.com/) tool is an alternative.
 This is a distributed system that can manage and share large files independent